mosesmulumba/Mosesmulumba/README.md

 - 👋 Hi, I’m @Mosesmulumba
 - 👀 I’m interested in learning both ends, the frontend and backend.
-- 🌱 I’m currently learning about front end and back end .
+- 🌱 I’m currently learning about frontend and backend .
 - 💞️ I’m looking to collaborate on DevOps.
 - 📫 How to reach me on  mulumbamoses94@gmail.com